Döbling: Religious preferences

 The distribution of religious preferences of the population in the 19th District, in 2001, differed most from the average in Vienna.
 With 55.7% of residents being Roman Catholic (Vienna: 49.2%), it is the second highest of all districts of Vienna.
 There are 11 districts of Roman Catholic parishes, which together constitute the City Deanery 19 (Stadtdekanat 19).
 Also, the percentage of people with Protestant religion reached 6.5%, as one of the highest portions among the districts in Vienna.
-The proportion of people adhering to Islam are 4.0%, and 3.2% for orthodoxy.
+The proportion of people adhering to Islam are 4.0%, and 3.2% for Eastern Orthodoxy.
 About 23.8% said they had no religious denomination.